SMP F4 Championship

-The SMP F4 Championship (also known as the F4 NEZ Championship by SMP Racing) was a racing series regulated according to FIA Formula 4 regulations.
+The SMP F4 Championship (also known as the F4 NEZ Championship by SMP Racing) is a racing series regulated according to FIA Formula 4 regulations.
 It was based in the FIA's North European Zone and the Netherlands, and was only open to drivers from these countries.
 The inaugural season was the 2015 SMP F4 Championship.

 After the 2019 season SMP Formula 4 Championship lost FIA certification.
 The series was relocated to Russia as a support series for the Russian Circuit Racing Series.
 The drivers competes for Cup of Russian Automobile Federation.

-There is a plan to revive the championship in 2023 with three stages.
+There was a plan to revive the championship in 2023 with three stages.
+It wasn't implemented.

+The championship was revived in November 2024 as a single event at the Sirius Autodrom in Sochi.
+There were 13 participants, 10 of them competed in the race.

 History

 Gerhard Berger and the FIA Singleseater Commission launched the FIA Formula 4 in March 2013.
 The goal of the Formula 4 is to make the ladder to Formula One more transparent.
 Besides sporting and technical regulations, costs are regulated too.
 A car to compete in this category may not exceed €30,000 in purchase.
 A single season in Formula 4 may not exceed €100,000 in costs.
-The SMP F4 was the one of the second phase Formula 4 championship to be launched.
+The SMP F4 was one of the second phase Formula 4 championships to be launched.
 The first phase championships was the Italian F4 Championship and the Formula 4 Sudamericana which started in 2014.
 The SMP championship was launched by SMP Racing, the Russian Automobile Federation, Koiranen GP and AKK-Motorsport on 22 July 2014.
 Italian race car constructor Tatuus was contracted to design and build all the cars.

 The championship expanded out of the FIA North European Zone for its second season.
 Following the failure to establish a separate Formula 4 championship in the Benelux region, it incorporated two rounds in the Netherlands, and awarded a Dutch Formula 4 Trophy for these two rounds plus a standalone Formula 4 Festival.
 MP Motorsport also operated cars alongside Koiranen GP, which ran all drivers in the inaugural season.
 The championship split, with Koiranen GP leaving from 2019.
 Koiranen GP creating Formula Academy Finland in 2018, continues as the promoter Formula Academy Finland.
 SMP F4 Championship continue operate SMP Racing, the Russian Automobile Federation.